Easy, low-carb, gluten-free Zucchini Egg Muffins will become your new favorite snack, breakfast or side dish. Or, all of the above.

 To freeze before cooking: Mix the ingredients together and freeze them in a plastic bag, removing excess air before sealing it.
 Defrost in the refrigerator overnight and then cook as you normally would.

 To freeze after cooking: Wrap individual zucchini egg muffins in plastic wrap.
 Store the individually wrapped muffins in a container or freezer bag.
-Heat it the microwave and 30 second intervals.
+Heat in the microwave and 30-second intervals.

 Don’t forget to label everything!
 For the best results, use within 2 months of freezing.